 Most property is old, run down, and undervalued.
 Springbrook is dominated by a chaotic assortment of land uses arranged according to a dysfunctional street pattern.
 Despite relatively high-density housing, Springbrook's residents lack schools, or even basic commercial services.
 Given the multitude of crime and health problems plaguing these areas, unique approaches are needed for each neighborhood and are presented in the goals and policies below.
+Springbrook has a designated residential Center of Local Importance (CoLI), discussed in Section 2.5.6 and shown in Figure 2.9.
+The City Council also rezoned a number of Springbrook parcels outside of the CoLI to Industrial Business Park in 2020.
 Additional recommendations for Tillicum are included in Chapter 4, while Chapter 5 addresses economic development in Woodbrook.